 Some lenders offer bar exam loans which are designed to assist graduating law students in their efforts to finance bar exam-related expenses.
 While these loans are not part of your academic year financial aid, they still need to be certified by Student Financial Services in order to verify your expected graduation date and in order to be eligible for the LIPP program.
 We will certify only one bar loan application per student.

 Harvard Credit Union, Wells Fargo, PNC, Discover, and Sallie Mae are lenders that offer bar exam loans.
 The Credit Union requires you to be a member and Wells Fargo requires you to have a prior banking or borrowing relationship while PNC, Discover, and Sallie Mae do not.
 Your loan application will be approved according to your creditworthiness and, upon approval, a loan check will be mailed directly from the lender to you at the address you list on your application or in the case of the Harvard Credit Union, deposited directly into your credit union account.
 Please note, we cannot advance money on bar loan funds.

 We will begin to electronically certify bar exam loans in February.
-If no disbursement amounts or dates are designated on your application, the loan will be certified as follows: $3,000 disbursed immediately (within 10 business days), and the balance on May 1, 2016.
+If the lender allows us to list multiple disbursement dates on the certification form, your loan will be certified as follows: $3,000 disbursed immediately (within 10 business days), and the balance on May 1, 2016.
 For those who apply to the Credit Union, the funds will be deposited into the borrower’s HUECU account for the full amount within 10 business days after they receive our certification since HUECU does not offer multiple disbursement dates.